 - Oversee the day-to-day activities of the communications function including budgeting, planning, and staff development.

 - Bachelor's degree in communications, journalism, public relations, marketing communications or a related business or scientific field; advanced degree is a plus (e.g. Ph.D. in science).

 - A minimum of 5 years of senior management experience in science or corporate communications with significant background in external communications.

 - Demonstrated experience and leadership in managing comprehensive strategic communications, media relations, and public relations program.

-- Strong media relation knowledge and experience, including social media, as well as demonstrated skill and comfort in proactively building relationships with leading reporters and editors, and in successfully positioning subject matter with the media to achieve high-impact placements.
+- Strong media relations knowledge and experience, including social media, as well as demonstrated skill and comfort in proactively building relationships with leading reporters and editors, and in successfully positioning subject matter with the media to achieve high-impact story placement.

 - Successful science writing and verbal communications experience including online content, PowerPoint development, key messages, speechwriting, and oral presentation skills in English.
 Japanese language skills are a plus.